Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels

 The construction of operator-valued kernels plays an important role in our setting.
 A common choice is

 where $\K$ is a scalar-valued kernel and $W\in\B(\Y)$ is a positive linear operator.
-In multi-task learning, $W$ is typically a finite-dimensional matrix that facilitates information sharing among tasks \cite{evgeniou2005learning,caponnetto2008universal}.
-For some functional output learning problems, $W$ is selected to be a multiplication or an integral operator \cite{kadri2010nonlinear,kadri2011functional}.
-Additionally, some works on functional regression \cite{lian2007nonlinear} and structured output learning \cite{brouard2011semi,ciliberto2016consistent,ciliberto2020general,brogat2022vector} directly construct operator-valued kernels by setting $W$ to be the identity operator.
-In \cite{kadri2012multiple}, the kernels are taken to be the finite combinations of operator-valued kernels.
-For other constructions, see \cite{kadri2016operator}.
+In multi-task learning, $W$ is typically a finite-dimensional matrix that facilitates information sharing among tasks \citep{evgeniou2005learning,caponnetto2008universal}.
+For some functional output learning problems, $W$ is selected to be a multiplication or an integral operator \citep{kadri2010nonlinear,kadri2011functional}.
+Additionally, some works on functional regression \citep{lian2007nonlinear} and structured output learning \citep{brouard2011semi,ciliberto2016consistent,ciliberto2020general,brogat2022vector} directly construct operator-valued kernels by setting $W$ to be the identity operator.
+In \citep{kadri2012multiple}, the kernels are taken to be the finite combinations of operator-valued kernels.
+For other constructions, see \citep{kadri2016operator}.

-We briefly outline some algorithms for solving model \eqref{model}.
-The work in \cite{caponnetto2007optimal} studies regularized least squares estimators in vector-valued RKHSs.
-In addition, \cite{kadri2016operator} addresses model \eqref{model} using spectral decomposition of block operator matrices, while \cite{kadri2012multiple} proposes a block-coordinate descent method.
-To handle limited training data, \cite{brogat2022vector} leverages the structure of the target output and proposes a reduced-rank method to solve model \eqref{model}.
-Note that all these existing algorithms follow the batch learning paradigms.
+We briefly outline some algorithms for solving model \eqref{model}. \citet{kadri2016operator} address model \eqref{model} using spectral decomposition of block operator matrices, while \citet{kadri2012multiple} propose a block-coordinate descent method.
+To handle limited training data, \citet{brogat2022vector} leverage the structure of the target output and propose a reduced-rank method to solve model \eqref{model}.
+Note that all these existing algorithms follow the batch learning \footnote{Here, “batch learning” refers to a setting in which the estimator is trained from a fixed dataset.} paradigms.
 In this paper, we adopt a stochastic gradient descent (SGD) algorithm derived from the Tikhonov regularization scheme to solve the model \eqref{model}, aiming to learn the nonlinear operators from streaming data.
-This algorithm is well-suited for real-time operator learning, enabling continuous adaptation without retaining historical data—a challenge also addressed in \cite{8815339, HOI2021249} in the context of operator learning.
+This algorithm is well-suited for real-time operator learning, enabling continuous adaptation without retaining historical data.
+This challenge has also been addressed in previous work on operator learning \citep{8815339, HOI2021249}.
 The performance of the resulting estimator $h$ can be evaluated using the prediction error $\E(h)-\E(h^\dagger)=\be\l[\l\|h(x)-h^\dagger(x)\r\|_\Y^2\r]$ and the estimation error $\|h-h^\dagger\|_{\H}^2$, where $\E(h):=\be[\|h(x)-y\|_{\Y}^2]$.
 To illustrate our algorithm, we define the minimizer of the regularized least squares problem as

 where $\lambda>0$ is the regularization parameter.
 This paper focuses on two important settings of the SGD algorithm: one with constant step sizes and regularization parameters, and the other with decaying step sizes and regularization parameters.
 Hereinafter, we use $\mathbf{0}$ to denote the zero element in a Hilbert space.